Physics-50/Module-2/docs/week1.md

 + A brief explanation of how you reached the estimate

-+ A summary of what you learned from your preliminary exploration of sources of uncertainty.
++ A summary of what you learned from your preliminary exploration of sources of uncertainty

 ----------------